-The Q-Module has been developed as an integral part of the NextGen-O2k to detect the redox changes of the Q-pool in the mitochondrial electron transfer system (ETS).
-Ubiquinone or coenzyme Q (CoQ or Q) and plastoquinones are essential mobile components of the mitochondria and chloroplasts that transfer electrons between the respiratory and photosynthetic complexes of the ETS.
+The Q-Module has been developed as an integral part of the NextGen-O2k to detect the redox changes of the Q-pool in the mitochondrial electron transfer system (ETS) and in chloroplasts.
+Ubiquinone, also known as coenzyme Q (CoQ or Q) and plastoquinones are essential mobile components of the mitochondria and chloroplasts that transfer electrons between the respiratory and photosynthetic complexes of the ETS.
 The level of reduction of the Q-pool is dependent on the relative activities of the enzymes that reduce and oxidize it in the ETS.
-Therefore, deficiencies in the mitochondrial ETS, originating from for example the malfunction of respiratory enzymes (e.g. Complex I), can be easily detected by measuring the changes of the Q redox state with respect to respiratory activity.
+Therefore, deficiencies in the mitochondrial ETS, originating from the malfunction of respiratory enzymes (e.g. Complex I), can be easily detected by measuring the changes of the Q redox state with respect to respiratory activity.

-The original idea is based on a patent developed by Rich PR [1] and utilises a three-electrode system to indirectly determine the redox state of the Q-pool in the mitochondrial inner membrane (mtIM) via a Q pool mimetic.
-Since $CoQ{10}$ is trapped within membrane boundaries, the $CoQ{10}$ mimetic, Coenzyme Q2 (CoQ2) is used as a probe which reacts with both the biochemical sites and the detecting electrode.
-It is assumed that $CoQ_2$ does not react directly with the $CoQ{10}$ in the Q-junction.
-However, $CoQ_2$ will be reduced by Complexes I and II and oxidized by Complex III (Rich PR, personal communication).
-If the ratio of the rates of oxidation and reduction of the $CoQ_2$ equals the ratio of rates of oxidation and reduction of the natural $CoQ{10}$ , then the redox state of $CoQ_2$ will reflect the redox state of the Q-pool [3,4].
-In order to avoid any disturbing effect of the $CoQ_2$ on the biological system, the concentration of $CoQ_2$ is kept low.
+The original idea is based on a patent developed by Rich PR [1] and utilizes a three-electrode system to indirectly determine the redox state of the Q-pool in the mitochondrial inner membrane (mtIM) via a Q-pool mimetic.
+Since CoQ10 is trapped within membrane boundaries, the CoQ10 mimetic, Coenzyme Q2 (CoQ2) is used as a probe which reacts with both the biochemical sites and the detecting electrode.
+It is assumed that CoQ2 does not react directly with the CoQ10 in the Q-junction.
+However, CoQ2 will be reduced by Complexes I and II and oxidized by Complex III (Rich PR, personal communication).
+If the ratio of the rates of oxidation and reduction of the CoQ2 equals the ratio of rates of oxidation and reduction of the Q-pool [3,4].
+In order to avoid any disturbing effect of the CoQ2 on the biological system, the concentration of CoQ2 is kept low.